Shepherd: Religion

 According to Muhammad, the Prophet of Islam, every messenger of God had the occupation of being a shepherd at one point in their lives, as he himself was as a young man.
-Narrated by Jabir bin Abdullah: We were with Allah’s Apostle picking the fruits of the Arak trees, and Allah’s Apostle (peace and blessings of Allah be to him) said, "Pick the black fruit, for it is the best."
+Narrated by Jabir bin Abdullah: We were with Allah's Apostle picking the fruits of the Arak trees, and Allah's Apostle (peace and blessings of Allah be to him) said, "Pick the black fruit, for it is the best."
 The companions asked, "Were you a shepherd?"
 He replied, "There was no prophet who was not a shepherd."
-(Sahih Bukhari, Chapter ‘Prophets’, Volume 4, Book 55, Hadith 618) This includes Jesus, Moses, Abraham, and all other prophets according to Islam.
+(Sahih Bukhari, Chapter 'Prophets', Volume 4, Book 55, Hadith 618) This includes Jesus, Moses, Abraham, and all other prophets according to Islam.
 Also, 'shepherd' used as a metaphor of leadership and responsibilities that comes with it.
 A hadith narrated from Ibn Umar says that Muhammad says, "All of you are shepherds and every one of you is responsible for his herd.
-A leader is a shepherd, a man is the shepherd over his family, and a woman is the shepherd over her husband’s house and his children.
+A leader is a shepherd, a man is the shepherd over his family, and a woman is the shepherd over her husband's house and his children.
 So all of you are shepherds, and every one of you is responsible for his herd."

+One of the gentle aspects of the Hindu deity Shiva is called Pashupati, translated as, "the lord of the animals", though more commonly associated with cattle.
+As Pashupati, the deity is metaphorically regarded to be the herdsman or the shepherd of the souls of men.

 Sikhism also has many mentions of shepherd tales.
 There are many relevant quotations, such as "We are the cattle, God almighty is our shepherd."

 This concept has also been used frequently by critics of organized religion to present an unflattering portrayal.